momcancode/D3-challenge/README.md

-# D3 Homework - Data Journalism, SVG and D3
+# Data Journalism, SVG and D3

 ## Where is the data from?